gharials/dev-path/docs/programming/math-prog.md

 Binary representation is 2-based, meaning it has only two digits: `0` and `1`.
 The place value of a binary number increases by a factor of 2.
 For example, the binary number `1011` actually equals $1 × 2^3 + 0 × 2^2 + 1 × 2^1 + 1 × 2^0 = 8 + 0 + 2 + 1 = 11$ in decimal.

+!!! question
+    **Find the binary representation of an integer**

+    Finding the binary representation of an integer means finding the binary digits of an integer, which is similar to finding all the decimal digits of an integer.
+In binary, however, the number is successively divided by 2 instead of 10.
+Try to write a program that finds the binary representation of an integer.

+!!! info
     A binary digit is called a _bit_, short for _binary digit_, named by computer scientist [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon).
 Additionally, 8 bits is called a _byte_ and computers mostly work with bytes.

 ### Hexadecimal numbers